apache/openserverless-operator/OPERATOR.md

 - Kafka deployment including the corresponding Zookeeper
 - Openwhisk Invoker fully integrated with Zookeeper and Kafka
 - Openwhisk Controller fully integrated with Kafka
-- Possibility to deploy Openshisk Controller in lean mode
+- Possibility to deploy Openwhisk Controller in lean mode

 ## Publishing the operator

 Once the operator is ready, you can build and test it a against a kubernetes cluster.
 First, generate a new image tag with `task image-tag`.
 You can test locally using the kind cluster (provided by default by the development environment) with `ent:build-and-load`.

-To test it against other clusters, you need to publish it to the nuvolaris private repository on docker.hub

-To do this, add to your `.env` the following variables:
+To test it against other clusters, you need to publish it to the nuvolaris private repository on docker.hub To do this, add to your `.env` the following variables:

 ```
 MY_CONTROLLER_IMAGE=<your-user>/<your-name>